Thomas A. Quinn, M.F.A.

 M.F.A. & B.S., Illinois State University

-After four years in residence as a Instructor/Visiting Interim Assistant Professor for the School of Theatre Arts, Tom recently completed his second year as an Assistant Professor.
-In addition to his teaching responsibilities, which focus on Acting, Shakespeare & On Camera he serves as the BFA Acting Liaison, and hopes to cultivate the study of Acting for the Camera in SoTA.
+After four years in residence as a Instructor/Visiting Interim Assistant Professor for the School of Theatre Arts and two years as Assistant Professor, Tom is now an Associate Professor and Director for the School of Theatre Arts.
+In addition to his teaching responsibilities, which focus on Acting, Shakespeare & On Camera has served as the BFA Acting Liaison, and hopes to cultivate the study of Acting for the Camera in SoTA.
 His IWU directing credits include William Shakespeare’s Measure for Measure, Into the Woods, Scrooge! the musical, An Enemy of the People, Lysistrata, Trojan Women and The Children's Hour.

 He began his study of theatre at DePaul University’s Goodman School of Drama, and then entered the acting profession for a twenty-year stint before returning to study at Illinois State University, where he finished his B.S. in Theatre and earned an M.F.A. in Acting.